g4eml/Langstone/README.md

 - 4 Band select Outputs on pins 31, 24, 7 and 6.
 These can be used to select external filters, amplifiers or Transverters.
 The state of these outputs is defined using the Band Bits setting.

+- The TX and first three of the Band Select Outputs are also available on the Internal Pluto GPO connector.
+The main use for these is for when the Pluto is remotely mounted.
+Care must be taken as these pins are low voltage.
+They will need to be buffered before use.

 To build a complete functional transceiver you will need to add suitable filters, preamplifiers and power amplifiers to the Adalm Pluto.

 All control is done using the touchscreen and mouse.